Implement Switch Kit

 Step 2: Create a Pinwheel Link token

-Once the banking aggregator endpoints are implemented, you're ready to focus on the real-time Switch Kit user experience.
+Once access to transactions is squared away, you're ready to focus on the real-time Switch Kit user experience.

 Start by creating a Link Token for Switch Kit.
 To do so, you'll need to provide the following: